2 Who we are

 Withdraw consent - You have a right to withdraw consent where we rely on your permission to process your personal information.
 Please note that this may impact on the services we can provide.

 Lodge complaints - You have a right to lodge a complaint.
 In the first instance we recommend you contact our General Administrator, who will investigate the matter.
-We would hope to be able to address your concerns but you can always contact the Jersey Information Commissioner.
-For more information, please visit wwww.dataci.je.
+We would hope to be able to address your concerns but you can always contact the Jersey Office of the Information Commissioner, JOIC.
+For more information, please visit wwww.jerseyoic.org

 Adobe Acrobat document [279.7 KB]